 Austrian reform attempts (1772 – 1918)

 The labor services of peasants were finally abolished in 1848.
-The peasants got the opportunity to spend more time for their own land, more production might have been expected, but Ukrainian lands (East Galicia, Bukovina) remained the most backward provinces of Austria for a long time.
-The agricultural productivity of these lands remained the lowest of all provinces (except potato and vegetables) though the soil was better here as in Central Europe (KOROPECKI, 1995, 26; BUDZYNOVSKI, 1896, 10-11).
-The yield capacity for different cultures (for example wheat – 8.46, ray – 5.97, barley – 9.5, out – 7.4, potatoes – 106.3, maize –12.3, metric hundredweights per 1 ha) was 1.4-1.5 times less then in Czechia.
+The peasants got the opportunity to spend more time for their own land, and more production might have been expected, but Ukrainian lands (East Galicia, Bukovina) remained the most backward provinces of Austria for a long time.
+The agricultural productivity of these lands remained the lowest of all provinces (except potato and vegetables) though the soil was better here than in Central Europe (KOROPECKI, 1995, 26; BUDZYNOVSKI, 1896, 10-11).
+The yield capacity for different cultures (for example wheat – 8.46, ray – 5.97, barley – 9.5, out – 7.4, potatoes – 106.3, maize –12.3, metric hundredweights per 1 ha) was 1.4-1.5 times less than in Czechia.
 R. Rudolf explains the situation like this: “the newly liberated peasants had what economists call a backward bending supply curve, i.e. less labor was carried out as income increased or in this case as a living could be improved on his own land and he had the satisfaction of working for himself” (RUDOLF R.L., 1991, 350).
-The highest productivity was achieved by cultivating potato which was introduced like clover during Josefine efforts.
+The highest productivity was achieved by cultivating potato which was introduced like clover during Josefine's efforts.
 The potato rapidly became the main component in the diet of the peasants and it was cultivated with a special persistence.
-The yield of potato like other vegetables was higher in East Galicia as in other regions of Austria.
+The yield of potatoes like other vegetables was higher in East Galicia than in other regions of Austria.
 For example the yield of the cabbage was three times higher than in Czechia.
 It could be explained by the fact that cabbage and partly potato were not cultivated on the field but in gardens (BUDZYNOVSKI, 1896, 21).
-Some improvements were achieved in the cattle-breeding too: “The number of pigs increased from about 675 in 1850 to over a million in 1900 and to almost two millions in 1910” (RUDOLF, R.L.
+Some improvements were achieved in the cattle-breeding too: “The number of pigs increased from about 675 in 1850 to over a million in 1900 and to almost two million in 1910” (RUDOLF, R.L.
 1991, 352) The number of horned cattle for an agrarian unit was almost 50% higher than in Austria (GOLDENSTEIN, 1940, 36), although the productivity of livestock was lower than in other European countries (yield of milk of one cow was three times less than in Germany and the average weight of a pig was twice less than in France).
 The family-centred peasant economy has been quite contented with low productive livestock that required less forage.
 There were big problems with herding the livestock.
 Earlier the peasants had old right of the subservience that means they could use the pastures and forests belonging to the landlords but after the reform of 1848 the subservience was abolished as the pastures and forests became private.
 Only the third part of the whole pastured area could be used as the common peasant’s pasture.
 At the end of 20th century 8,8% of Galician area was used as pasture, 11,77% as hayland, 26,95% as forest and 45,78% was arable land (BUDZYNOVSKI, 1894, 29).

 The density of rural population in East Galicia was very high, higher than in any other area of Europe and counted about 80% of the whole population of the land.
 During the second part of 19th century the population of East Galicia increased at 60%.
 The constant increase of population resulted in the fragmentation of peasant holdings as parents divided land for their successors.
 The children of peasants in East Galicia were always reluctant to leave the land as they thought they were meant for being peasants, continuers of the family holdings and traditions for ever.
 The poorest population of Galicia took part in emigration but the share was proportionally less compared to other regions of the empire.
 The number of holdings in 1820 was 527,740; the number rose to 584,625 in 1857 and to over a million in 1902.
 The land was often held in various fields in different locations, often divided in long strips, sometimes 3m x 3km.
 The holdings with less than 2 ha made up 42.69% of the whole number of holdings and the holdings with 2-5 ha 37.22% in 1902 (RUDOLF R.L.
 1991, 347, 364; ZLUPKO, 1992, 53).
 The connection of the peasants to the land was so strong that they prefered to limit their physiological necessities but didn’t leave their small plots.
 This was the most important hindrance for the concentration of small holdings (BUDZYNOVSKI, 1896, 120).
 Nevertheless, till 1901 the number of holdings with an area of 2-5 ha rose to 37,4% of the total number of holdings.
 The drainage of the boggy area between Sambir and Zhuravno, which began under the governmental support in 1849, emigration of the poorer population since the end of century, and selling of holdings for debts assisted partially to increase the number of holdings.